Risk Management

 Conversion Factor or Oracle Risk

 On-chain pricing relies on oracle systems to report the proper network prices.
-Because we use the protocol's conversion price, $brktETH is not usually not overly affected by market prices due to oracle risks. $brktETH does rely heavily on the protocols to provide us with the LST/LRT’s ETH conversion factor.
+Because we use the protocol's conversion price in most circumstances, $brktETH is not usually not overly affected by market prices due to oracle risks. $brktETH does rely heavily on the protocols to provide us with the LST/LRT’s ETH conversion factor.
 This is particularly relevant during redemptions as protocols need to know what amount of ETH to provide for the staked asset, and during deposits to know how many $brktETH to allocate for a given amount of collateral deposited.
 If there is a disruption, dishonesty, or other issue, $brktETH deposits/redemptions could be miss-calculated and more underlying treasury assets could be given to the user, or more $brktETH will be allocated than should have been due.
 Unlike market prices that can vary wildly, a staked asset’s conversion rates should stay extremely stable.
 It should continually go up at approximately the rate of block rewards.
 For example, 3%.
 Any huge jump is probably a sign of manipulation.
 Similarly, a drop in the assets conversion rate can only happen if there is a slashing or other negative event.
 Historically, slashing events have been minimal.
 To mitigate this risk, $BrktETH will have logic to watch for large/sudden changes in conversion rates.
 If a large/sudden change is detected, deposits and withdrawals of that asset will be temporarily halted.

 Other Liquidity Risk

-During bankruns or other massive deleveraging events, the value of liquid staked assets may trade lower than the protocol's internal conversion factor leading to arbitrage and lack of liquidity as described in the depeg section.
+During bank runs or other massive deleveraging events, the value of liquid staked assets may trade lower than the protocol's internal conversion factor leading to arbitrage and lack of liquidity as described in the depeg section.
 This is a market risk that was observed during the Celsius Collapse as holders rushed to swap out of stETH before withdrawals could be processed at the protocol (Lido) These types of liquidity risks can lead to a number of problems for assets locked on centralized exchanges, where liquidations cannot occur naturally on-chain.

 Last updated